Skip to main content

 Automatic Video Captioning

 Captions benefit a wide variety of users, but they can only do so if they are accurate.
 Many video platforms, including YuJa, provide automated captioning.
-While automatic captions can help cut down the time needed to provide accurate captioning, be aware that auto-captioning relies on machine-generated algorithms that are never 100% accurate.
-For example, videos captioned in YuJa are supposed to be 90% accurate, but they often fall considerably short of this because of variances in recording environment, accents, and other complicating factors.
+While auto-captioning can reduce the time needed to create captions, be aware that automatically generated captions are not always accurate.
+Auto-captioning relies on machine-generated algorithms that may struggle with recording quality, background noise, accents, technical terminology, multiple speakers, or unclear speech.
+For example, videos captioned in YuJa are intended to be 90% accurate.
+However, actual accuracy may vary considerably depending on the recording environment and audio quality.

 Use Video Captioning In...